rajayonin/srs-typst/src/defaults/formatters.typ

-// This function creates a dummy item from a FULL class specification, where
+/// This function creates a dummy item from a FULL class specification, where
-// the values are just the default values.
+/// the values are just the default values.
-//
+///
-// - class (dict): The class.
+/// - class (dictionary): The class.
-// -> dict
+/// -> dictionary
 #let _class-as-template-item(class) = {
   return (
     fields: class